► £40k-£50k family friendly SUV, driven in the UK

 What’s it like to drive?

-My overriding impression of the car was its sense of ease; even the touchscreen, while still not perfect, is vastly easier to use with larger icons and a shortcut button to turn off the infernal lane assist.
+Even in the diesel, cabin noise is well suppressed – helped no doubt by the standard-fit accoustic glass.
+VW claims a 5db improvement in cabin noise over the Tiguan Allspace, and it’s a believable figure.
+The Tayron glides along effortlessly, and it’s in these quiet moments that the car’s refinement really shines.
+Our overriding impression of the car was its sense of ease – even the touchscreen, while still not perfect, is vastly easier to use with larger icons and a shortcut button to turn off the infernal lane assist.
+Chapeau!

 What’s it like inside?

-Room in the middle row is impressive – the seats slide fore and aft, the back tilts, all fold flat – and the kids should be happy thanks to a couple of USB ports and an armrest that doubles as an iPad stand.
+The middle row gets the most attention.
+It slides, reclines and folds flat, and there’s ample legroom even for taller adults – and the kids should be happy thanks to a couple of USB ports and an armrest that doubles as an iPad stand.
 Hat tip to the Renault Scenic for coming up with that idea first.

 Before you buy